Cuperino/Display-to-Light-Panels/README.md

-# Display-to-Light-Panel
+# Display-to-Light-Panels
-Turns your computer monitor into a light panel for video and photography
+Turns your computer displays into light panels for illuminating video and photography